VixitIU/HabitTrackingApp/README.md

 📋 **Getting Started**

 1️⃣  *Clone the Repository*

-        2️⃣  *Dependencies* nMake sure you have Python 3.x installed on your system.
+2️⃣  *Dependencies* Make sure you have Python 3.x installed on your system.

-        3️⃣  *Install Required Libraries* Run the following command to install the required libraries: *pip install sqlite3*.
+3️⃣  *Install Required Libraries* Run the following command to install the required libraries:
+        pip install sqlite3

-        4️⃣  *Run the CLI* Navigate to the project directory in your terminal and run the following command: *python cli.py*.
+4️⃣  *Run the CLI* Navigate to the project directory in your terminal and run the following command:
+        python cli.py

 This will start the Habit Tracker CLI and guide you through the available options.